 |Up from March 2012||by||180,000|

 |Up from January 2012||by||335,000|

 |Up from December 2011||by||2,020,000|

-Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 92,584,000 ‘Not in Labor Force’—up from last month’s 92,269,000.
-Since September, 2013, 1,889,000 US workers have vanished!
-Where did those 1,889,000 potential workers disappear to in one year’s time?
-I am assuming they still have to eat and pay their rent.
-They still need money, don’t they?
-The government tells us that these NILFs got discouraged and just gave up looking for a job.
-My monthly recurring question is: “If that is the case, how do they live when they don’t earn any money because they don’t have a job?
+Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 94,184,000 ‘Not in Labor Force’—down by 207,000 from last month’s 94,391,000.
+The government tells us that most of these NILFs got discouraged and just gave up looking for a job.
+My monthly recurring question is: “If that is the case, how do they survive when they don’t earn any money because they don’t have a job?
 Are they ALL relying on the government to support them??”

-This month our Employment Participation Rate—the population 16 years and older working or seeking work—fell again to a new record low of 62.7%.
-This is the lowest participation rate since February, 1978—one year into President Jimmy Carter’s term of office, 36 years ago!
+This month our Employment Participation Rate—the population 16 years and older working or seeking work—rose .1% to 62.9%.
+This is .5% above the historically low rate of 62.4% recorded in September and October—and, before that, the rate recorded in October 1977—9 months into Jimmy Carter’s presidency—38 years ago!

 Final take on these numbers: Fewer people looking for work will always bring down the unemployment rate.